alf149/ansible-role-crowdsec/README.md

 # Crowdsec
 =========
 This Ansibel roles installs Crowdsec incl. hub, collections, scenarios, postoverflows, parsers, bouncers and prometheus endpoint.

 ## Requirements
 ------------
-Tested on Ubuntu 20.04 LTS server but should work on other (supported) versions of Ubuntu as well as other Debian derivates.
+Tested on a number of newer distros look at meta/main.yml to see wich.

 ## Role Variables
 --------------